lagadic/vrep_ros_bridge/README.md

 * If you are using a new version of V-REP (V3_3_1_64_Linux) we need an additional step.
 We need to create a link pointing to the file compiledRosPlugins/libv_repExtRos.so in the V-REP root folder.
 Go via terminal to the installation folder of V-Rep and type:

 	`ln -s compiledRosPlugins/libv_repExtRos.so`

+* If you are using the last version of V-REP (V3_4_0_Linux) and you are under Ubuntu 14.04 you have to download an older version of V-REP (V-REP_PRO_V3_3_2_64_Linux for example) and copy paste the file compiledRosPlugins/libv_repExtRos.so from here.
+If you are using Ubuntu 16.04 and ROS Kinetic you will need to compile the plugin by yourself: Copy the folders vrep_plugin and vrep_common from home/user/Desktop/V-REP_PRO_V3_3_2_64_Linux/programming/ros_packages in your catkin_ws/src and do a catkin_make.
+You will find in devel the file libv_repExtRos.so.
+You will need to copy it in the root of the new V-REP Folder.

 * In order to test if the installation was succesfull go  <a href="http://wiki.ros.org/vrep_ros_bridge#Installation_test" target="_parent"> here </a>